-In this unit, you will install the Engineering Tutorial (without model) project, start Allplan and make a few basic settings.
+You will start this unit by installing the Allplan 2017 Engineering Tutorial, project template.
+After this, you will start Allplan, create a new project and make a few basic settings.

-The Engineering Tutorial (without model) project, which you can download from Allplan Connect, comes with a fileset structure consisting of structural levels and assigned drawing files.
+The Allplan 2017 Engineering Tutorial, which you can download from Allplan Connect, comes with a fileset structure and assigned drawing files.
+The project template includes four print sets.
+Using these print sets, you can control which layers are visible.

-The project provides four print sets that control the visibility of different layers.
-While editing the project, you will use the different print sets in various places.

-Thanks to this project you can start designing the building at once without any preparatory work.
+By creating the project based on the project template, you can start designing the building at once.

-If you want to create the project along with the fileset structure and print sets yourself, you can find a detailed description of the necessary steps in the appendix (on page 279) to this tutorial.
-The appendix also provides further information on various interesting topics such as "Using layers", "ProjectPilot", "Palette configuration" and much more.
+If you want to create the project along with the fileset structure and print sets yourself, you can find a detailed description of the necessary steps in the appendix (on page 285) to this tutorial.
+The appendix also includes information on various interesting topics, such as layers, ProjectPilot, palette configuration and many more.

-If you do not want to work through the entire tutorial step by step, you can download the data of the finished project - Engineering Tutorial (with model) - from Allplan Connect.
-This project contains the drawing files at different levels of completion so that you can get started wherever you want.
+If you do not want to work through the entire tutorial step by step, you can download the Allplan 2017 Engineering Tutorial (with model) project template from Allplan Connect.
+This project template includes drawing files at different levels of completion so that you can get started wherever you want.
 For example, you can immediately start placing the reinforcement.

-You can find information on how to download the projects in the appendix; see "Training projects on the Internet (on page 316)".
+Look in the appendix for information on how to download project templates.
+Refer to the section "Project templates on the Internet (on page 321)".